 This is a standard room but has an awesome view of the tarmac and the runways in the distance – a dream for plane spotters and aviation geeks.
 The near floor-to-ceiling windows give you outstanding views of what’s going on at the airport.
 You can see some of the big international carriers parking at the gate here.
 Don’t worry the windows have superb noise cancellation and you don’t hear a thing.
 They are so good insulated, you can’t even hear the planes taxing to and from the gates.
 So if you have a light sleep, you don’t need to worry about that.

 A nice little extra is the binoculars (16×32) and a plane spotting guide.
-The binoculars are really great to see whats going on at the airport.
+The binoculars are really great to see what’s going on at the airport.
 Please don’t try to take the binoculars or the guide with you, so other guests can enjoy them as well and you avoid getting charged $45 for the binoculars.
 The plane spotting guide gives a simple reference to the planes you commonly see here, but it’s missing a lot of the smaller planes you can see at the nearby gates as well.

 In the one corner of the room, next to the window, is a desk and chair while in the other corner you find a chair with a footrest.
 Next to the desk is a wall-mounted TV and below a closet that hides a small refrigerator and safe besides some empty drawers for storage.
 On top, you find a coffee maker and aluminum water bottles.
-Of course, this hotel offers also the Chromecast integration with the TV in your room.
-This is one of my favorite benefits with Hyatt.
+Of course, this hotel offers also Chromecast integration with the TV in your room.
+This is one of my favorite benefits of Hyatt.
 Other places let you sign in to your own streaming accounts, but just streaming it from your phone or tablet is way more convenient.
 Besides that, you can use any other app which is compatible with Chromecast.

-Just opposite of the TV and closet is the king-sized bed.
+Just opposite the TV and closet is the king-sized bed.
 It sits centered against the wall and comes with a nightstand on either side.
 Both sides of the bed have a light and a reading light mounted to the headboard.
 Two power outlets and two USB ports are conveniently located on either side of the bed to charge your devices.
 I really loved the alarm clock on the nightstand from iHome.
 This clock had a built-in wireless charging platform on top of it and if you have a compatible phone, this is just awesome.

 The entrance hallway to the room has a closet on the right-hand side which comes with a PJ and a foam massage roller besides the usual iron and ironing board.